mihirbachhav025/mihirbachhav025.github.io/_posts/2025-06-14-SQL Window Functions.md

 <hr>

-Now Let's take a look at each window function in Detail.We will be using sparksql and pyspark to query the data
+Now let's take a look at each window function in Detail.
+We will be using Spark SQL and pyspark to query the data

 ## Aggregate Window Functions: ##